-Savannah Dodd is the founder and director of the Photography Ethics Centre.
+Dr. Savannah Dodd is the founder and director of the Photography Ethics Centre.
 She is responsible for designing and delivering workshops, lectures, and other educational content.
-She has worked with international audiences from a wide range of sectors including media, academia, and international development.
+She has worked with international audiences from a wide range of sectors, including media, academia, and international development.

-Savannah’s background is in anthropology.
+Savannah’s training is in anthropology.
 She earned her master’s in anthropology and sociology at the Graduate Institute of International Development Studies in Geneva (2015) and her bachelor’s in anthropology at Washington University in St. Louis (2012).
-She is currently pursuing her PhD in anthropology at Queen’s University Belfast where she is examining the ethics of archiving photographs in post-conflict societies.
-Prior to founding the Centre, she worked in the international development sector for NGOs and IGOs in Switzerland, Uganda, and Thailand.
+She recently graduated with a Ph.D. in anthropology from Queen’s University Belfast, in which she examined the ethics of archiving photographs in post-conflict societies.
+Before founding the Centre, she worked in the international development sector for NGOs and IGOs in Switzerland, Uganda, and Thailand.

-Savannah’s work as an academic, photographer, and entrepreneur has been recognised by a number of awards.
-In 2021, Savannah was recognised as one of the UK’s leading female entrepreneurs in the Small Business Britain #ialso Campaign.
+Savannah’s work as an academic, photographer, and entrepreneur has been recognized by a number of awards.
+In 2021, Savannah was recognized as one of the UK’s leading female entrepreneurs in the Small Business Britain #ialso Campaign.

 Savannah is a member of the UK Committee of the Ethical Journalism Network.
 She sits on the board of Source Magazine.